yuhongsun96/NARS-Param-Search/README.md

 param_search.py uses hyperopt with the search space defined by the 4 parameters:\
 DERIVATION_PRIORITY_LEAK, VARIABLE_INTRODUCTION_COMBINATIONS_MAX, SEQUENCE_BAG_ATTEMPTS and TERM_LINK_MAX_MATCHED\
-It invokes run_nars and pipes the output for analysis to look for the relevent goals from NARS output The loss for hyperopt optimization is the sum of the cycles where the goals first appear Using hyperopt, the end result is the best loss and the hyperparam values that resulted in it.
+It invokes run_nars and pipes the output for analysis to look for the relevent goals from NARS output.\
+The loss for hyperopt optimization is the sum of the cycles where the goals first appear.\